hlky/diffusers_ait/KERNELS.md

 ### `PixelUnshuffle`/`PixelShuffle`
 - `StableCascadeUNet`

-### arange
-Not required but nice to have.
-Currently any used arange are provided with model constants at runtime.
-Would avoid conflicts/workarounds in `Timesteps`.

 ### meshgrid
 Not required but nice to have.
 Would allow `PosEmbed` (various Transformer2dModel) to be calculated internally rather than provided as an additional input.